langchain-ai/chat-langchain/MODIFY.md

 #### Document Retrieval

-The document retrieval code is the only part of this API which is not LangChain.js documentation specific.
+The document retrieval code is the only part of this API which is not LangChain documentation specific.
 You can however, easily add or remove parts to increase/fit your needs better.
 Some ideas of what can be done:

 - Re-ranking document results
 - Parent document retrieval (also would require modifications to the ingestion script)